Friday, November 22, 2024 · 0 min read

 Once we installed the damping system, we verified the displacements, relaxation time, and resulting forces under maximum load conditions at plant stop and start.
 We also performed stress verification measurements on the actuator supports with strain gauges on the installed damping system in conditions of maximum load, plant stop, and plant start.

-The combination of a redesigned structure and valve support, shock absorbers, and springs provides a comprehensive solution for vibration mitigation in the anti-surge valve at the LNG plant.
+The combination of a redesigned structure and valve support, shock absorbers, and springs provides a comprehensive solution for vibration mitigation in the anti-surge valve at the gas plant.
 This solution offers optimized damping, enhanced structural support, improved operational stability, long-term cost efficiency, safety improvements, and a customizable approach.
 It is the most suitable choice to address the plant's needs and ensure reliable and efficient operations.

 This case demonstrates the importance of a detailed structural verification process in mitigating vibrations in critical industrial components.
-By combining advanced measurement techniques, dynamic analysis, and robust design methodologies, we implemented solutions that effectively enhanced the operational stability of the anti-surge valve at the LNG plant.
+By combining advanced measurement techniques, dynamic analysis, and robust design methodologies, we implemented solutions that effectively enhanced the operational stability of the anti-surge valve at the gas plant.